 This is the third and final article in a three-part series.
 The first article defined reusable transport packaging and its role in the supply chain, the second article detailed the economic and environmental benefits of reusable transport packaging, and this last article supplies some parameters and tools to help readers determine whether it is beneficial to change all or some of a company’s one-time or limited-use transport packaging to a reusable transport packaging system.

 When considering implementing a reusable transport packaging system, organizations must take a holistic view of both economic and environmental systems costs to measure the potential overall impact.
-In the operating expense reduction category, there are several areas where costs savings plays a key role in evaluating whether or not reuse is an attractive option.
+In the operating expense reduction category, there are several areas where cost savings plays a key role in evaluating whether or not reuse is an attractive option.
 These include material substitution comparisons (single-use versus multi-use), labor savings, transportation savings, product damage issues, ergonomic/worker safety issues and a few other major savings areas.

 In general, several factors determine whether it would be beneficial to change all or some of a company’s one-time or limited-use transport packaging to a reusable transport packaging system, including: